Published Apr 17, 2023

-Strange new worlds beckoned, and among those exploring them was Star Trek: The Next Generation’s Lt.
+Strange new worlds beckoned, and among those exploring them, was Star Trek: The Next Generation’s Lt.
 Cmdr.
 Data.
 An android wholly unique in the universe, Data knew he was a machine but longed to be human.
-He lacked the most basic understanding of human behaviors, could not identify or express emotions, but tried his best to become part of the social structure of the Enterprise’s crew.
+He lacked the most basic understanding of human behaviors, could not identify or express emotions, but tried his best to become part of the social structure of the Enterprise-D’s crew.

-During TNG's 7 year run, Data's struggles to understand himself and what it means to be human struck a chord with the autistic community.
+During TNG's seven-year run, Data's struggles to understand himself and what it means to be human struck a chord with the autistic community.
 It certainly struck one with me, and it’s continued to sound ever since.

 Data, on the other hand, isn’t human at all.
 Instead, he’s an android crafted to look human with subroutines randomizing his blinking and breathing, a circulatory system that lubricates his internal circuits, and a positronic brain capable of holding vast quantities of information and performing numerous complex calculations in an instant.
 He might’ve passed for human at first glance if not for his golden skin and yellow eyes.